EnigmaCurry/stardust-k8s/doc/cert-manager-traefik-ingress.md

 conifguration, Traefik ACME is turned off.
 You declare your service `Ingress` objects, and use cert-manager instead to run ACME and create `Certificate` objects in your cluster (cert-manager *does* work in a distributed fashion).
-Traefik will automatically load the certificates from the `Ingress` objects.
+Traefik will automatically load the certificates attached to the `Ingress` objects.
 By using a wildcard domain (`*.example.com`) you can re-use this certificate in Traefik `IngressRoute` objects as well.

 Install Traefik as a DaemonSet (runs a replica on every node) with no ACME configured, using only Traefik Default (self-signed) Certificates: